 - Think about your family and friends and find something that happened that made you smile.

 - Hold on to that smile and feel it.
 Now, think of something that happened recently in your professional life and continue to smile.

 - Look at your day with your cup half full by thinking of everything you look forward to doing.

 - Visualize your day unfolding with many positive opportunities.

 - Gently get out of bed and begin to prepare for your day.

-- Be sure to consider how you feel as well as your facial expression, posture, demeanour, clothes, and hair before you leave your home.
+- Before leaving home, consider how you feel and your facial expression, posture, demeanour, clothes, and hair.

-- Ask yourself if this is how you want to project yourself to the world?
+- Ask yourself how you want to project yourself to the world.

-- Drive, ride or walk to work with a smile on your face and project a positive outlook for the day.
+- Drive, ride or walk to work with a smile and project a positive outlook for the day.